shalombebx/oil-spill-risk-classifier/README.md

 > **Important:** The raw NOSDRA dataset does not contain a pre-labelled severity column.
 > The target variable (`severity`) was engineered using official NOSDRA barrel volume
-> thresholds combined with habitat type — a key methodological contribution of this project.
+> thresholds combined with habitat type; a key methodological contribution of this project.

 ```
 Inland water habitats: